-- 4. Use mounting brackets if the pump is not attached to duct work. - 5.
-The pump inlet must be at least 1/2 inch (13 mm) below the evaporator drain.
-Mount the pump to the unit exterior as shown in the piping connection diagram for your unit, see Table 5.4 above. - 6.
-Connect 3/4 inch flexible rubber tubing with a hose clamp (both supplied with pump kit) to the 3/4 inch hose barb fitting on the pump. - Connect the evaporator drain to 3/4 inch NPT female hose assembly on the pump inlet using 3/4 inch hard pipe.
+- 4. Use mounting brackets if the pump is not attached to ductwork. - 5.
+The pump inlet must be at least 1/2 in.
+(13 mm) below the evaporator drain.
+Mount the pump to the unit exterior as shown the piping-connection diagram for your unit, see Table 5.4 above. - 6.
+Connect 3/4 in. flexible rubber tubing with a hose clamp (both supplied with pump kit) to the 3/4 in. hose barb fitting on the pump. - Connect the evaporator drain to 3/4 in.
+NPT female hose assembly on the pump inlet using 3/4 in. hard pipe.
 Do not install a trap in the line.
-Provide at least 1 inch (25 mm) clearance between the access panel and the drain line.
+Provide at least 1 in.
+(25 mm) clearance between the access panel and the drain line.
 Support the piping as required. - 8.
-Connect a drain line to the pump discharge 3/8 inch O.D.
+Connect a drain line to the pump discharge 3/8 in.
+O.D.
 Cu (compression fitting provided). - 9.
 Connect electric leads L1 and L2 to the unit line voltage terminal block.
 Connect the ground lead to the lug near the terminal block. - 10.
 Connect wires from the auxiliary pump contacts to unit terminals TB1-8 and TB1-9 to enable unit shut down upon high water condition in the pump. - 11.
 Reinstall the access panels. - 12.
 Reconnect power to the unit. - 13.
 Run the unit to make sure the pump works properly.
 Operate the pump and check the drain line and discharge line for leaks.
 Correct as needed.

-NOTE: 3/4-inch flexible rubber tubing assembly (supplied with pump kit) must be installed on pump end of rigid piping (field provided and supported as required).
+NOTE: The 3/4 in. flexible rubber tubing assembly (supplied with pump kit) must be installed on pump end of rigid piping (field provided and supported as required).

-5.1.3 Water Supply Line to the Humidifier
+5.1.3 Water Supply line to the Humidifier

-Units supplied with the optional humidifier package have a 1/4-inch (6.2-mm) OD copper compression fitting with ferrule at the water supply connection.
+Units supplied with the optional humidifier package have a 1/4 in.
+(6.2 mm) OD copper compression fitting with ferrule at the water-supply connection.

-- The supply pressure range is 10 psig to 150 psig (69 to 1,034 kPag). - The required flow rate is 1 gpm (3.8 lpm). - Install a shut-off valve in the supply line to isolate the humidifier for maintenance.
+- The supply pressure range is 10 psig to 150 psig (69 kPag to 1034 kPag). - The required flow rate is 1 gpm (3.8 lpm). - Install a shutoff valve in the supply line to isolate the humidifier for maintenance.